-Twenty-five patients underwent the operation in 2008 to 2010 after the hospital ethical committee approval.
+Twenty-five patients underwent the operation from 2008 to 2010 after the hospital ethical committee approval.
 Informed consent was obtained from all the patients.
-All the surgeries were performed by the same team of surgeons.
-Every single patient had investigation proven gall stone or related complications.
+The same team of surgeons performed all the surgeries.
+Every single patient had investigation proven gallstone or related complications.
 Operative time, hospital stay and complications were recorded in each case.

 The patient characteristics are mentioned below.
-There were 10 males and 15 females patients and none of the patients had any abdominal surgery in the past.
-The mean age was 40.5 years (27-55 years).
-All the patients had BMI below 30.14 patients were ASA I and 11 were ASA II (8 patients were controlled hypertensives and 3 were controlled diabetics).
+There were 10 male and 15 female patients, and none of the patients had any abdominal surgery in the past.
+The mean age was 40.5 years (range 27-55 years).
+All the patients had body mass index (BMI) below 30.
+Total fourteen patients were anesthetic risk assessment (ASA) I and II were ASA II (8 patients were controlled hypertensives and 3 were controlled diabetics).